Yamuna: Fauna

-The Yamuna from the source to its culmination in Ganges is a habitat for fish for approximately 1400 km stretch and supports a rich diversity of species.
+The Yamuna, from the source to its culmination in the Ganges, is a habitat for fish for an approximately 1400 km stretch and supports a rich diversity of species.
 Fish from the family Cyprinidae dominate the variety of fish species found in the river.
 This includes Indian carp and also invasive species from the family.
 In a study, 93 species of fish were found in the river including catfish.
 Species of non-native Tilapia have become established in the river.
 They have been implicated in the decline of the Ghariyal (Indian crocodile) population in the river.
 Large turtles used to be a common sight on the river a few decades ago but they have mostly disappeared.

 Pollution

 In 1909, the waters of the Yamuna were distinguishable as clear blue, when compared to the silt-laden yellow of the Ganges.
 However, due to high-density population growth and fast industrialisation, Yamuna has become one of the most polluted rivers in the world.
 The Yamuna is particularly polluted downstream of New Delhi, the capital of India, which dumps about 58% of its waste into the river.
 A 2016 study shows that there is 100% urban metabolism of River Yamuna as it passes through the National Capital Territory (NCT) of Delhi.
 The most pollution comes from Wazirabad, from where Yamuna enters Delhi.

+In November of 2024, a video went viral in which women were depicted bathing in foam that had emerged in the river.
+Although it appeared similar to that resulting from cosmetic products such as soap or shampoo, experts determined that the foam was caused by heavy pollution, and was therefore hazardous.
+Local authorities instructed residents not to bathe in the river for health concerns.